Sharks belong to a distinct class (Chondrichthyes) of sea creatures, separate from fish.

+Most people consider sharks as ocean villains.
 Perhaps for that reason, declining shark populations receive less than adequate attention.

 "The release of the first ever IUCN Red List of Threatened Species assessment of northeast Atlantic sharks, rays and chimaeras reveals that 26 percent are threatened with extinction and another 20 percent are in the Near Threatened category."

+Because many shark species swim in oceans that cross state boundaries, devising a workable shark management plan faces many roadblocks.
 The issue of declining shark populations extends beyond the loss of a couple of species, it possibly means large scale changes in ocean ecosystems.